StarryBlueSky/Penicillin/README.md

 ## Multiplatform Support

 Currently Penicillin does **NOT** provide supports for non-JVM environment yet.
-Penicillin uses Json.kt which depends on JVM.

-Android has JVM environment, so you may use Penicillin to develop Android apps.

 In the future, Penicillin is plan to support Kotlin/Multiplatform.